-This week, there has been one new travel-associated malaria case and one new dengue case.
+This week, there has been no new locally-acquired or travel-associated mosquito-borne disease cases.
 To date in 2023, there have been a total of 12 malaria cases, 6 dengue cases, 1 probable chikungunya case, and 1 zika case reported in Utah-all of these were acquired out of country and considered travel-associated cases.